O'Gara rules himself out of England head coach job

 "That was done in a very amicable conversation this week.
 No hard feelings, we may meet again.

-"Events may dictate otherwise, but the sense is that the RFU will be making their moves after the Six Nations, and there was no good reason to delay my own situation in La Rochelle and mess our president, Vincent Merling around.
+"Events may dictate otherwise, but the sense is that the RFU will be making their moves after the Six Nations, and there was no good reason to delay my own situation in La Rochelle and mess our president, Vincent Merling, around."

+Jones, who was appointed in November 2015, will know by the middle of next week if he is going to be sacked by the RFU, with his position under increasing pressure.

+Despite a series victory in Australia, 2022 has been an underwhelming year for the Australian and his team, with just five wins in 13 matches.

-"I don't believe I was at the top of their list anyway and when you are as happy personally and professionally as I am in La Rochelle, it would take something quite remarkable to change course from remaining here for another few seasons.
+O'Gara said: "I don't believe I was at the top of their list anyway and when you are as happy personally and professionally as I am in La Rochelle, it would take something quite remarkable to change course from remaining here for another few seasons.

 "But you have to listen to.
 I have no sense of Eddie Jones' position, but my sense is that the RFU are well positioned either way - Scott Robertson is available and Steve Borthwick is on their doorstep."